Krishnendu72/Hangman-Game-using-Python/README.md

 # Hangman Game using Python

 Welcome to the Hangman Game!
-This project is a simple text-based implementation of the classic word-guessing game Hangman, where players attempt to guess a hidden word one letter at a time.
+This project is a simple tkinter GUI integrated example of the classic word-guessing game Hangman, where players attempt to guess a hidden word one letter at a time.
 Each incorrect guess results in a loss of a life, and the game continues until either the word is completely guessed or the player runs out of lives.

 #### Project Files:
 ##### project.py